Chtau/Rediscovery/README.md

 Main service to provide all features and is required run if you want to use any other desktop application.

+After the service is started it will update the settings for Manager, ManagerGUI and Discovery service with the public IP Address and adds a Firewall Rule (Firewall rule may require Administration privileges).

 ### Discovery Service

 This service allows you to use the discovery function on the Android application and remove the need to manual configuration the desktop on Android.

+After starting the Discovery service will add a Firewall rule (this may require Administration privileges).

 ## Android

 ![Android Start](./Resources/Docs/Android_Start.png)

+### Connect

 ![Android device found](./Resources/Docs/Android_Discover_device_found.jpg)
 ![Android device found](./Resources/Docs/Android_Device_connected.png)

+### Features

 ![Android device found](./Resources/Docs/Android_Features.png)
 ![Android device found](./Resources/Docs/Android_MediaPlayer.png)
 ![Android device found](./Resources/Docs/Android_Terminal.png)